LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 ### Variable number of arguments
-Builtin `+` function allow to sum all it's arguments.
+Built-in `+` function allow summing all its arguments.
 You can create function that accept variable number of arguments yourself.

 ```scheme
 (define sum (lambda args (apply + args)))